 This week we continue our focus on the post pandemic re-opening of business.
 Other than dealing with customer and employee fears, there is nothing different or special about today's show except urgency.
 Unlike other expansions at the end of a contraction, this was not a structural - it was imposed.
 Normally a contraction (recession) is a result of over supply and decreasing demand awaiting a unplanned event to prick the bubble.
 In this case the demand still exists with diminished supply and we have sufficient information to predict the beginning of an expansion.
 The purpose of IBGR programming this month is to prepare the entrepreneur for the turnaround. it will require acting with urgency over the next 4 months.

-Building on the A.024 Show - Cash Budget, lets contribute to the accuracy of those numbers by looking at what you contribute with this approach.
-The previous show analyzed what would happen if you received no more sales or additional revenue - what would happen to cash flow and how much of a line credit you need to survive - exactly the scenario most of us just lived withe pandemic forced shutdown.
+Building on the A.024 Show - Cash Budget, lets contribute to the accuracy of those numbers by looking at what you can contribute with this approach.
+The previous show analyzed what would happen if you received no more sales or additional revenue?
+What would happen to cash flow and how much of a line credit you need to survive - exactly the scenario most of us just lived withe pandemic forced shutdown?

 What You Need to Know